 Our pregnancy massages are delivered with you lying on your side, comfortably supported by bolsters.
 We'll work down one side of your body and then turn halfway to work down the other half.

 Although we cannot guarantee results, massage has been know to help with:

-muscular aches and pains, joint stiffness / lack of mobility / loss of flexibility, stress and sleep deprivation, headaches and migraines,
+stress relief, muscular aches and pains, joint stiffness / lack of mobility / loss of flexibility, sleep deprivation, headaches and migraines,

 sciatica, pregnancy related aches and pains, postnatal depression, runners knee, ITB syndrome and plantar fasciitis, recovery from injury